COMBINE-lab/salmon/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**Is the bug primarily related to salmon (bulk mode) or alevin (single-cell mode)?**

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
 Steps and data to reproduce the behavior:

-Specifically, which version of salmon, which reference (e.g. transcriptome), which read files and which program options.
+Specifically, please provide at least the following information:

+  * Which version of salmon was used?
+  * How was salmon installed (compiled, downloaded executable, through bioconda)?
+  * Which reference (e.g. transcriptome) was used?
+  * Which read files were used?
+  * Which which program options were used?

 **Expected behavior**